-Lieberman front-runner for FBI post, Trump says
+Trump says Lieberman one of his top picks for FBI

 Story highlights

-- Joe Lieberman is the front-runner to be President Trump's FBI director
+- Joe Lieberman is the front-runner to be President Trump's FBI director, sources say

 - Lieberman and Trump met Wednesday at the White House

-Washington (CNN)Former Sen. Joe Lieberman is President Donald Trump's top pick to be nominated as FBI director, Trump said Thursday.
+Washington (CNN)Former Sen. Joe Lieberman is one of President Donald Trump's top picks to be nominated as FBI director, Trump said Thursday.

 Speaking to reporters while meeting with Colombian President Juan Manuel Santos, Trump said he is "very close" to choosing a new FBI director to replace James Comey.
-And asked if Lieberman, the Democrat-turned-independent senator from Connecticut was his top pick, Trump said yes.
+And asked if Lieberman, the Democrat-turned-independent senator from Connecticut was a top candidate, Trump said yes.

 Trump met with Lieberman Wednesday and found him "agreeable," a source said.

-Trump and Attorney General Jeff Sessions have been interviewing candidates to lead the bureau since Trump suddenly fired former Comey last week only a few years into what was expected to be a 10-year term.
+Trump and Attorney General Jeff Sessions have been interviewing candidates to lead the bureau since Trump suddenly fired former Comey last week only a few years into what was created to be up to a 10-year term.

 The circumstances surrounding the firing have made the appointment closely watched, with senators calling for an unimpeachable, nonpartisan appointment.

-Note: Clarification: This story has been updated to clarify the question Trump was asked about Lieberman.